 "Mitigates Residual Data Risks"

-Freeport has developed a hardware device that provides the means to program and control AV system components (video codec, displays, etc) without exposing any data that might be contained in them or on the network to which they are connected.
-Freeport’s Room Control Isolator (RCI) prevents the AV control system from permanently inheriting the security classification of the network that specific AV components are connected to.
-The RCI addresses room control security issues without modification of existing system designs, it is manufacturer neutral, and it can be used with any type of control device.
+The Freeport Control System Isolator (CSI) provides the means to program and control AV system components (CODECs, displays, digital signage, etc.) without exposing any data that might be contained in them or on the network to which they are connected.
+The CSI prevents the AV control system from permanently inheriting the security classification of the network that specific AV components are connected to.
+The CSI addresses room control security issues without modification of existing system designs, it is manufacturer neutral, and it can be used with any type of control device.